 Cash, jewelry, firearms and electronics are some of the most commonly stolen items during a burglary – so take extra care to inventory those items.
 Also, make an additional copy of the list, as one will be for your insurance company.

 Remember everything you can about the scenario and try to jot down details as soon as possible.
 Despite the stressful circumstances, it’s important to record down descriptions while your memory is still fresh.

-Take photos of the crime scene, as these photos may be helpful for the insurance company so that they can assess the severity of the damage.
+Take photos of the crime scene (but don’t touch anything!), as these photos may be helpful for the insurance company so that they can assess the severity of the damage.
 If you saw anyone exit your residence, write down any descriptive information you can remember – for instance their age, appearance, clothing, and the direction they left in.

 The police will ask questions as well, including questions about former occupants of the house – like previous roommates – or information about who has recently had access to your home.
 Be prepared to answer questions like this.

 Do you have security camera footage?
 If you do and you’re able to emotionally prepare yourself before you watch the video, watch the footage of the break-in to see what other details you can gather on the intruders.